 See, distinguishing a firm mattress from a soft one is not a problematic task, but distinguishing two beds with similar characteristics is where many people find themselves stuck.
 The nuances are what you will need to mull over to ultimately decide on an option you’re comfortable with.

-In this article, we have chosen to cover one such case with the Loom & Leaf mattress and the Tuft & Needle one.
+In this article, we have chosen to cover one such case with the Loom & Leaf mattress and the Tuft & Needle mattress.
 Keep reading to find out how these two rank in categories such as durability, motion isolation, noise, etc. as well as how affordable each of them is, and what exactly you sign up for when you purchase them.

 Tuft & Needle

 The company exists since 2012 and produces all-foam beds.
 Besides the flagship T&N Mattress that they are most known for, they also designed the Mint Mattress, with a memory foam comfort layer infused with gel and graphite, a transitional polyfoam layer and the support core made of higher-density polyfoam.

 For the purposes of this article, however, we will stick with the T&N. This model is made out of two components.
 The seven inch-thick base consists of 1.8 PCF polyfoam, a 2.8 PCF polyfoam comfort system that’s three inches thick and also infused with graphite and gel, with a rayon or polyester cover.
 This combination makes the T&N a medium firm with the 6.5 level of firmness, meaning it won’t be completely unyielding when you lay on it, but you also won’t sink in.
 This bed weighs only 72 pounds in Queen size and has a profile of ten inches, so it takes up the same space as an average bed, but lighter in weight even compared to other all-foams.